Leadership Coaching: Overturn Leadership Liabilities

 Since the most damaging leadership liabilities involve the inability to work well with their people, leaders benefit best by prioritizing effective relationships.
 As Anderson and Adams point out, the greatest challenge in minimizing these liabilities is finding an optimal balance between a focus on tasks and relationships.

-In essence, the best leaders minimize personality-related liabilities by valuing others before themselves.
+The best leaders minimize personality-related liabilities by valuing others before themselves.
 This is easier said than done.
 First, it requires an understanding of your liabilities and character.
-A trusted confidant can offer a different perspective and help you take a deeper look.
-This may be a close colleague or, better yet, a qualified executive coach who has an impartial mindset.
+A trusted confidant can offer a different perspective and help you look deeper.
+This may be a close colleague or, better yet, qualified a leadership coaching program with an impartial mindset.

 Being mindful of this is the best way to develop an appreciation for your people and show them that they are valued.
 You need to be valued, and so do they.
 Give yourself a daily mission to add value to them and watch the unity grow.
 This is the major difference between leaders who overcome liabilities and those who don’t.